mewers2/Election_Analysis/README.md

     - Jefferson County turned out 10.5% of the vote with 38,855 number of votes.
     - Denver County turned out 82.8% of the vote with 306,055 number of votes.
     - Arapahoe County turned out 6.7% of the vote with 24,801 number of votes.
-## Summary
-The analysis of the election returned the following results:
-- There were 369,711 total votes cast in the election.
 - The following candidates received votes:
     - Charles Casper Stockholm
     - Diana DeGette